Why does the NB Media Co-op exist?

 How does the NB Media Co-op work?

-We are all volunteers.
+We are mostly volunteers.
 Our editorial board members have journalism training and experience.
 All of us are committed to social justice.

 Articles and story ideas come from our members and readers, or are initiated by the editorial board.
 We encourage all our contributors to review our story guidelines.
 The editors work with writers to shape a story suitable for publication.
 We strive for accuracy and attribution and do not publish anonymous stories.
-All news stories are reviewed by a minimum of two editors and the full board reviews and approves opinion submissions.
+The editorial board reviews and approves commentaries.
 When editing articles, we use a social justice lens that considers access, agency, advocacy and solidarity action.

 What do we publish and who reads us?

 As an independent media outlet, we publish stories not covered in the mainstream commercial media.
-Our stories take a social justice lens and include the perspectives of workers, students, indigenous peoples, and other marginalized groups.
-Given that we do not accept funding from governments or commercial sources, we are free to publish using only respected journalism practices without other pressures or restrictions.
+Our stories take a social justice lens and include the perspectives of workers, students, Indigenous and racialized peoples, and other groups marginalized by society.

 Our readers are primarily in New Brunswick, throughout the province, and we have regular readers across Canada.
 Every month, people in dozens of countries around the world also read our stories.

-We publish our broadsheet, The Brief, 10 times a year, with a print circulation of 2,000 copies.
+We publish 1,500 copies of our broadsheet, The Brief, bi-monthly.
 The Brief is archived here.
-The Brief includes an edited version of three or four recent stories from our online publication.
+The Brief includes three recent stories from our online publication.
 We mail The Brief across the province and our local community distributers bring it to community centres, offices, cafés and other places where people gather and can pick it up for free.
-If you would like to distribute The Brief in your community, contact us: firstname.lastname@example.org
+If you would like to distribute The Brief in your community, contact us: email@example.com.

 Who funds the NB Media Co-op?

 At our annual general meeting, members approve the budget for the upcoming year.
 The NB Media Co-op is a registered cooperative with the province of New Brunswick.
-Our verified accounts are submitted annually to the province following our annual members’ meeting.
+Our financial statements are submitted annually to the province following our annual members’ meeting.

 Any more questions?
 Email email@example.com.